 The European Parliament is the voice of the citizens of the EU.
 The members of the European Parliament are elected by the citizens of the EU member states in general elections.
 The European Parliament operates both in Strasbourg in France and in Brussels in Belgium.

-During the latest electoral period, 20 Swedish MEPs have represented Swedish citizens.
+21 Swedish MEPs represent the Swedish citizens.
 By voting in the EU elections, the citizens of the EU member states decide which political parties and members of parliament will take part in the decision-making in the European Parliament.

 The members of the European Parliament debate EU matters and develop new EU laws.
 Each MEP is part of a party group.
 Each party group consists of MEPs with similar opinions.

 In the Parliament, the MEPs sit together in their party groups, not together with other members from the same country.
 Parties of the left sit on the left and parties of the right on the right.
 The Greens and Liberal parties sit in the middle.

 This information about the European Parliament is from June 2021.
 Occasionally, an MEP may change party groups, leave his or her party group or a previously non-attached MEP may join a party group.
 The exact number of MEPs in the party groups may therefore change from time to time.

 Political groups in the European Parliament 2019-2024